xinzhou93/CS280A/content/Project3.md

   </figure>
 </div>

 I also tested the automatic stitching with this added feature, the mosaic works well except for some weird light leakage in the result image.
+I guess there is something wrong with the blending since we rotate the image, leaving dark areas and the blending take these areas into consideration.

 <div style="display: grid; grid-template-columns: repeat(auto-fit, minmax(250px, 1fr)); gap: 15px; text-align: center;">
   <figure style="margin: 0;">